databrickslabs/dbldatagen/README.md

 When using the Databricks Labs Data Generator on "Unity Catalog" enabled environments, the Data Generator requires the use of `Single User` or `No Isolation Shared` access modes as some needed features are not available in `Shared` mode (for example, use of 3rd party libraries).
-Depending on settings, `Custom` access mode may be supported.
+Depending on settings, the `Custom` access mode may be supported.

 See the following documentation for more information: